OmriBarZik/cywp/README.md

 ## Configuration

-you can configure your site by using the following configuration in your `cypress.json` file.
+You can configure your site by using the following configuration in your `cypress.json` file.

 #### example
 ```jsonc